google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 prepending an OBJECT IDENTIFIER tag (0x06) to the opaque vector length and contents.

-OIDs used to identify logs are limited such that the DER encoding of their value is less than or equal to 127 octets.
+The OID of a log MUST have a full DER encoding that is no more than 127 octets.

 ## TransItem Structure